ANPR is a technology that is having a huge impact on traffic management. But what is it and what is driving its exponential rise in popularity?

 ANPR parking management systems enable automated payment processes, visibility of spaces, and ticketless parking.
 The systems use timed photographs of the accesses and exits of vehicles, often used for ticketless ‘pay as you leave’ parking sites.

-Organisations using ANPR parking management systems have permission to obtain details of registered vehicle owners via the Driver and Vehicle Licensing Agency (DVLA) if they are a member of a DVLA-approved trade body such as the BPA or IPC.
+Organisations using ANPR parking management systems have permission to obtain details of registered vehicle owners via the Driver and Vehicle Licensing Agency (DVLA) if they are a member of a DVLA-approved trade body.
 They use this information to enforce civil parking penalties for parking contraventions.
-It's important to note that parking operators have no access to Police records when accessing vehicle and owner information.
+It’s important to note that parking operators do not have access to Police records when accessing vehicle and owner information.
+Read more on our page on ANPR parking systems.

 How ZatPark ANPR integration helps